 The above statement from Hans Eysenck about hypnosis continues to ring true, even half a century later.
 Perhaps even more so in an internet-led era!

 Hypnosis has always been associated with the mystical and murky.
 In recent years it has also become incorporated into hyped-up personal development training (“Learn to influence others”, “the power of conversational hypnosis”, “quick healing in just one session” etc).

-My experience is that it’s really helpful to debunk these misconceptions and communicate that hypnosis is a non-nonsense, accessible, effective, evidence-based therapeutic method.
+My experience is that it’s really helpful to debunk these misconceptions and communicate that hypnosis is a no-nonsense, common sense, effective, evidence-based therapeutic method.

 And I want to assure you that stripping away the myths and fictions around hypnosis is a fascinating journey that takes away none of its power – indeed, it actually helps us use hypnosis more powerfully and more effectively.